internetghostt/CASHAPPV3/DEVELOPER_GUIDE.md

 - Use proper data types for each field
 - Include created_at/updated_at timestamps

+### Design System
+- **Primary color:** Black (#000000) for main actions
+- **Text colors:** Black for primary text, gray shades for secondary
+- **Backgrounds:** White for main areas, light gray for disabled states
+- **Borders:** Light gray (#e5e5e5) for subtle separation
+- **Spacing:** Use Tailwind's spacing scale consistently
+- **Typography:** Maintain clear hierarchy with font weights

-This guide should help you navigate and modify any part of the Cash App Clone application effectively.
+This guide should help you navigate and modify any part of the Cash App Clone application effectively while maintaining the clean black, white, and gray aesthetic.